AuvaLab/itext2kg/README.md

 1. **Module-1**: Atomic Fact Decomposition
 2. **Module-2**: Atomic TKGs Construction (parallel 5-tuple extraction)
 3. **Module-3**: Parallel Atomic Merge of TKGs and DTKG Update

+## 🔥 News
+* [20/10/2025] ATOM - Major Enhancements :
+  - **Complete Architectural Redesign**: ATOM employs a three-module parallel pipeline that constructs and continuously updates Dynamic Temporal Knowledge Graphs (DTKGs) from unstructured text.
+  - **Atomic Fact Decomposition**: Implemented atomic fact decomposition that converts complex unstructured text into short, self-contained atomic facts that convey exactly one piece of information, addressing the "forgetting effect" where LLMs prioritize salient information while omitting key relationships in longer contexts.
+  - **Enhanced Exhaustivity and Stability**: The architecture achieved ~31% improvement in factual exhaustivity, ~18% improvement in temporal exhaustivity, ~17% improvement in stability across multiple runs, and ~31% reduction in factual omission compared to direct paragraph extraction methods.
+  - **Dual-Time Modeling**: Introduced a temporal modeling that differentiates between observation time (`t_obs`) - when facts are observed - and validity period (`t_start`, `t_end`) - temporal information conveyed by the facts themselves, preventing temporal misattribution in dynamic TKGs (DTKGs).
+  - **Parallel 5-Tuple Extraction**: Replaced separate entity and relation extraction with direct parallel extraction of 5-tuples `(subject, predicate, object, t_start, t_end)` from atomic facts, reducing processing time, token consumption, and eliminating invented/isolated entity handling while maintaining higher accuracy.
+  - **Parallel Atomic Merge Architecture**: Implemented an efficient parallel merge algorithm that processes atomic TKGs through iterative pairwise merging with configurable thread pools, achieving 93.8% latency reduction vs. Graphiti and 95.3% vs. iText2KG (with 8 threads, batch size of 40 atomic facts).
+  - **LLM-Independent Resolution**: Enhanced entity and relation resolution using distance metrics (cosine similarity thresholds: θ_E = 0.8 for entities, θ_R = 0.7 for relations) instead of LLM-based resolution, enabling true parallelization and scalability to millions of nodes without computational bottlenecks.

+* [29/07/2025] iText2KG - New Features and Enhanced Capabilities:
+  - **iText2KG_Star**: Introduced a simpler and more efficient version of iText2KG that eliminates the separate entity extraction step.
+Instead of extracting entities and relations separately, iText2KG_Star directly extracts relationships from text, automatically deriving entities from those relationships.
+This approach is more efficient as it reduces processing time and token consumption and does not need to handle invented/isolated entities.
+  - **Facts-Based KG Construction**: Enhanced the framework with facts-based knowledge graph construction using the Document Distiller to extract structured facts from documents, which are then used for incremental KG building.
+This approach provides more exhaustive and precise knowledge graphs by focusing on factual information extraction.
+  - **Dynamic Knowledge Graphs**: iText2KG now supports building dynamic knowledge graphs that evolve over time.
+By leveraging the incremental nature of the framework and document snapshots with observation dates, users can track how knowledge changes and grows.
+See example: [Dynamic KG Construction](./examples/building_dynamic_kg_openai_posts.ipynb). **NB: The temporal/logical conflicts resolution is not handled in this version.
+But you can apply a post processing filter to resolve them**

+* [19/07/2025] iText2KG - Major Performance and Reliability Updates:
+  - **Asynchronous Architecture**: Complete migration to async/await patterns for all core methods (`build_graph`, `extract_entities`, `extract_relations`, etc.) enabling better performance and non-blocking I/O operations with LLM APIs.
+  - **Logging System**: Implemented comprehensive logging infrastructure to replace all print statements with structured, configurable logging (DEBUG, INFO, WARNING, ERROR levels) with timestamps and module identification.
+  - **Enhanced Batch Processing**: Improved efficiency through async batch processing for multiple document handling and LLM API calls.
+  - **Better Error Handling**: Enhanced error handling and retry mechanisms with proper logging for production environments.

+* [07/10/2024] iText2KG - Latest features:
+  - The entire iText2KG code has been refactored by adding data models that describe an Entity, a Relation, and a KnowledgeGraph.
+  - Each entity is embedded using both its name and label to avoid merging concepts with similar names but different labels.
+For example, Python:Language and Python:Snake.
+    - The weights for entity name embedding and entity label are configurable, with defaults set to 0.4 for the entity label and 0.6 for the entity name.
+  - A max_tries parameter has been added to the iText2KG.build_graph function for entity and relation extraction to prevent hallucinatory effects in structuring the output.
+Additionally, a max_tries_isolated_entities parameter has been added to the same method to handle hallucinatory effects when processing isolated entities.

+* [17/09/2024] iText2KG - Latest features:
+  - Now, iText2KG is compatible with all the chat/embeddings models supported by LangChain.
+For available chat models, refer to the options listed at: https://python.langchain.com/v0.2/docs/integrations/chat/.
+For embedding models, explore the choices at: https://python.langchain.com/v0.2/docs/integrations/text_embedding/.

+  - The constructed graph can be expanded by passing the already extracted entities and relationships as arguments to the `build_graph` function in iText2KG.
+  - iText2KG is compatible with all Python versions above 3.9.

+* [16/07/2024] iText2KG - We have addressed two major LLM hallucination issues related to KG construction with LLMs when passing the entities list and context to the LLM.
+These issues are:

+  - The LLM might invent entities that do not exist in the provided entities list.
+We handled this problem by replacing the invented entities with the most similar ones from the input entities list.
+  - The LLM might fail to assign a relation to some entities from the input entities list, causing a "forgetting effect."
+We handled this problem by reprompting the LLM to extract relations for those entities.

 ## Architecture